COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 - Task #4 Adjusting of 1st discussion's document

    Requirements:
-   To improve porper gramma and clarity the discussion's document.
+   To improve proper grammar and clarity the discussion's document.

    Tests:
-   To correct the gramma mistakes.
+   To correct the grammar mistakes.

    Difficulty: Medium